Job Title: Adaptive Sports Program Coordinator

 - Directly responsible for adhering to the mission of New England Disabled Sports (NEDS): Through sports, to change lives affected by disabilities.

-- Manage overall daily operations of the NEDS Sports Program at Bretton Woods during the winter season and support daily operations of the NEDS Sports Program at Loon during the summer season.
+- Manage overall daily operations of the NEDS Sports Program at Loon and Bretton Woods during the winter season and daily operations of the NEDS Sports Program at Loon during the summer season.

 - Assists all staff with planning, organizing, and facilitating the overall operation of the program to ensure profitability, growth, customer satisfaction, and ethical practice.